Automatic Rebalance

 # Buffer

-Buffer settings are relative, so a buffer of -1% +1% will remain so when a position is rebalanced (-1% from the new lower end, +1% from the new upper end).
+Buffer settings are relative, so a buffer of 1%, 1% will remain so when a position is rebalanced (1% below the new lower end, 1% above the new upper end).

 # Stop Loss

-Lastly stop loss values can be set on either side.
+Stop loss indicates fixed prices, below or above which rebalance stops taking place.
 Continuing the previous example, a stop loss value of 2700 on the lower side will mean that automatic rebalancing will stop completely if the price drops below 2700.

 The same mechanism on the upper side if setting a stop loss of 3600 would disable all automatic rebalancing once the price goes above 3600.